cyphunk/RS232enum/README.txt

  5. (optional) if your board does not have enough memory uncomment the "#define SHRINK" line.
 Note: "information" function will be disabled as a result
+ 6. (optional) set Arduino CPU to 8MHZ if using 3.3v logic

  USAGE:
  -  load sketch and attach to arduino at 115200 baud